cecat/UtilityWatchMQTT/README.md

 to work fine unless you are trying to send from a cellular-connected Electron with weak signal (where I've had a bit of trouble with lost messages).

-14-December-2020

-The code has been simplified, removing lots of delays and debug assist code.
+*14-December-2020:* The code has been simplified, removing lots of delays and debug assist code.
 The long list of mqtt topics is now pushed out to topics.h.

-The commented out code for embedding mqtt username, password, and server is gone (clutter) and a template for your secret.h is included - put your info there and rename it secrets.h
+Added template_secrets.h for mqtt user/passwd/server info.

-The code to use Particle's Webhooks to graph things at Thingspeak.com as the previous version did has been pulled out but saved in the src directory for future use.
+Code to use Particle's Webhooks to graph things at Thingspeak.com removed; saved in the src directory for future use.

+*23-Jan-2021:* Fixed intermittent wedging triggered in tellHASS().
+Photon will wedge if you try to publish after client.connect fails.